Kai Trewin: Club career

 On 6 March 2020, Trewin made his professional debut for Brisbane Roar in a league match against Western Sydney Wanderers, replacing Scott McDonald in the 92nd minute as the Roar won 3–1.

 On 17 May 2024, it was announced that Trewin would join fellow A-League Men club Melbourne City on a permanent deal on 1 July, signing a three-year contract.

+On 28 January 2026, New York City FC announced that Trewin had been acquired from fellow City Football Group club Melbourne City FC for an undisclosed fee, signing a contract through the 2028–29 season, with an option for the 2029–30 season.

+International career

+On 31 May 2026, Trewin was selected in Australia senior national team's 26-man squad for the 2026 FIFA World Cup.